 In order to find out more about the theme’s settings, you need to read the documentation of the theme you are currently using.
 Check out the Appearance settings, under the Customize section.

 Writing good WordPress taglines is all about grabbing the attention of the users.
 You need to summarize what the website is about in just a few words.
 Google search results are only 50-60 characters long, so you need to be as concise as possible.

 Stir the user’s interest

 There are a few principles to keep in mind when writing a WordPress tagline to make it effective.
-Good WordPress page titles and taglines are supposed to stir the user’s interest in relation to the content you publish.
-Without a good tagline – even though you may have great content – the user won’t be tempted to click on your website because the tagline didn’t convince them.
+A WordPress page title and tagline are supposed to stir the user’s interest in relation to the content you publish.
+Without a good site title and tagline – even though you may have great content – the user won’t be tempted to click on your website because the tagline didn’t convince them.
 This is the reason why you should follow these tips:

 - The proper length: the WordPress tagline should not be either too long or too short.
 The maximum impact is possessed by taglines that don’t have more than 60 characters.
 A long tagline won’t fully display, and you might not catch the main idea properly.